 Cons

 PLA is a brittle material and can snap even before its printed!
-(Source: EcoReprap)
+(Source: fleaz via Reddit)

 • Brittle and relatively weak: The most obvious disadvantage of PLA is its low flexural strength.
 3D printed PLA parts are significantly weaker than injection-molded parts and even parts 3D printed in other materials, such as PETG and ABS.
 PLA parts also don’t usually bend; they snap very quickly after enough force is applied, meaning the material is very brittle.

-• Low temperature and chemical resistances: On top of not being the strongest material out there, PLA isn’t very heat resistant, either.
-PLA has a low glass transition temperature, so parts printed in this material tend to deform under hot conditions, making PLA a less-ideal material for outdoor use.
-Additionally, certain chemicals cause PLA to release its raw chemicals, namely lactic acid, which can be harmful in high quantities.
+• Poor temperature resistance: On top of not being the strongest material out there, PLA isn’t very heat resistant, either.
+PLA has a low glass transition temperature, so parts printed in this material tend to deform under hot conditions, making PLA a less-than-ideal material for outdoor use.

 • Not that biodegradable: While many tout PLA’s biodegradability, practically speaking, it’s not.
 The conditions for it to degrade naturally in the environment are very rare.
 It’s more accurate to say that PLA is industrially compostable.